Patent and Intellectual Property Litigation

 In re Community Health System, Inc. Shareholder Derivative Litigation, No. 3:11-cv-0489 (M.D.
 Tenn).
 In a shareholder derivative case in the U.S.D.C. for Middle District of Tennessee, primary counsel in case that was resolved after discovery for a record $60 million in cash.

-In re HOME DEPOT Shareholder Derivative Litigation– in cases pending in Fulton County Superior Court, lead counsel for plaintiffs in shareholder derivative suits arising out of stock options backdating and Robert Nardelli’s termination.
+In re HOME DEPOT Shareholder Derivative Litigation– in consolidated cases in Fulton County Superior Court, lead counsel for plaintiffs in shareholder derivative suits arising out of stock options backdating and Robert Nardelli’s termination.
 The case was eventually settled for landmark corporate governance reforms, as well as attorneys’ fees of $14.5 million.

 Landmark Corporate Governance Reforms Achieved In Community Health System